 Abstract

 De novo insertion/deletion (indel) genesis mechanisms, such as polymerase slippage, have been hypothesized but not well-characterized in human parent-child trios.
+We found a weak association between indel burden and parent age.

-We demonstrated the utility of assigning de novo variants to parents-of-origin (i.e., phasing) with low coverage long-read whole genome sequencing, wrote an application programming interface to classify indels by sequence context, and found that change in copy count (CCC) de novo indels were significantly correlated with father’s age at conception (P=9.1x10-5).
+We assigned indel variants to parents using phasing afforded by low coverage long-read WGS, and classified the indel type according to sequence context.
+One indel type, CCC, had some association with father age but .
+We demonstrated the utility of assigning de novo variants to parents-of-origin (i.e., phasing) with low coverage long-read whole genome sequencing and classified indels based on sequence context.
+One indel class was associated with males only. and found that change in copy count (CCC) de novo indels were significantly correlated with father’s age at conception (P=9.1x10-5).
 However, paternal age explained <10% of variance in de novo CCCs, suggesting that mechanisms outside of spermatogenesis-associated DNA replication have a significant role in forming indels.
 These results have implications for indel modeling in genome evolution and disease.

 Introduction